Skip to main content

 Audit_Notification_Reminder.jpg

-• For the 15 days after the Audit, all ACRs with outstanding audits will receive - if enabled - a 'Audit Notification Overdue Reminder' configured similar to the below example.
+• For the 15 days after the Audit, all ACRs with outstanding audits will receive - if enabled - a 'Audit Notification Overdue Reminder' configured similarly to the below example.

 Audit_Notification_Overdue_Reminder.jpg